KodenOps/kodenops-hashnode/cmfiwjcs3000202l56exi1c47.md

 ### **<mark>The AKMS</mark>**

-This is the pneumonyms for the basic skeleton of the kubernetes configuration.
+This is the acronym I coined for the basic skeleton of the kubernetes configuration.

 ```bash
 apiVersion: xxx